 - Collect the relevant info regarding the records you want to access

 - Send your FOIA request to any agency—federal, state, or local

-You can open DoNotPay in any web browser and follow our instructions to initiate your FOIA requesting process.
+You can open DoNotPay in any and follow our instructions to initiate your FOIA requesting process.
 See for yourself how easy it can be to submit FOIA requests: